Jenkins Configuration

 Parameterized Project

-The following is an example of constructing the Webhook URL for a normal project in Jenkins.
+Example of constructing the Webhook URL for a normal project in Jenkins.

 The URL suggested in Jenkins during the configuration of Build Triggers: JENKINS_URL /job/QTMCloud/build